 Some hosts use really cheap networks, find out which networks have a bad rep and stay away.
 In our experience Cogent, Verio, ATT, and Sprint have had issues.
 We have removed them from our blend to only use the best possible connections available.
 This was years ago and they could be much better now.

-WordPress, Drupal, Joomla, Ecommerce Carts, these are all very convenient ways to manage a website.
-You need to keep in mind just using these will slow down your site compared to a static website.
-If you do use CMS (content management system), be very careful with your plug ins and even more careful with your image sizes.
-The best speed improvement possible for a CMS is to add a “cache plug in” to make your site static!
+WordPress, Drupal, Joomla, and E-commerce Carts, these are all very convenient ways to manage a website.
+You need to keep in mind that just using these will slow down your site compared to a static website.
+If you do use CMS (content management system), be very careful with your plug-ins and even more careful with your image sizes.
+The best speed improvement possible for a CMS is to add a “cache plug-in” to make your site static!